 outcome_labeling_coverage: float # fraction of sessions with an outcome label

-# Operational visibility — must all be True
+# Operational visibility — all must be True

-cost_per_success_tracked: bool # cost per completed task, not just token totals
+cost_per_success_tracked: bool # cost per completed task, not token totals

 step_count_per_session_tracked: bool